magit/magit.vc/donate/index.md

 - [Liberapay](https://liberapay.com/magit/)

-  Not popular, but they have only the best intentions and they charge no additional fees.
+  Gaining in popularity.
+They have only the best intentions and they do not charge any additional fees.